-Our employees receive training and e-learning programs on compliance, our Code of Conduct and NIBC's policies and procedures.
-New employees receive an introduction training which covers these aspects.
-Dutch employees have signed our "Bankers Oath" mirrors which are visible in our Dutch offices.
+Our employees receive mandatory training and elearning programs on compliance and our Code of Conduct.
+New employees also receive an introduction training which covers these aspects.
+Dutch employees have signed our "Bankers Oath" mirrors which are publicly visible in our Dutch offices.